Choosing the Best Charitable Giving Approach

 Private Foundations

-While DAFs are among the fastest-growing giving vehicles, private foundations remain one of the most popular, particularly for high-net-worth individuals seeking to exert influence in a particular cause or to create a philanthropic family legacy.
-Giving by foundations accounts for approximately 15% of all charitable contributions, and represents the largest source of charitable dollars outside of direct gifts from individuals.3
+While DAFs are among the fastest-growing charitable giving vehicles, private foundations remain one of the most popular structures, particularly for high-net-worth individuals seeking to exert influence in a particular cause or to create a philanthropic family legacy.
+Giving via foundations accounts for nearly 20% of all charitable contributions, and represents the largest source of charitable dollars outside of direct gifts from individuals.4

 Donors also like the flexibility of foundations.
 Foundations can operate as grant-making entities or can engage in their own charitable activities.
-These giving programs and activities can be modified over time to reflect the founder and the founder’s family’s changing charitable interests.
+These giving programs and activities can be modified over time to reflect the evolving charitable interests of the founder and the founder’s family.
 Foundations also can engage in mission or impact investing and program-related investments.
 Private foundations are a useful vehicle for family philanthropy.
 Foundations can continue for many generations and younger family members can be trained in philanthropy and investment management by serving in roles in the foundation’s operations.

 Private foundations are fairly complex gifting vehicles requiring donors to seek assistance from attorneys, accountants, and other professionals at both the set-up stage and during operation.
-Foundations are subject to special oversight rules, including a general requirement to pay out at least 5% of assets each year for charitable grants or activities, a net investment tax of 1% or 2%, strict prohibitions on self-dealing, restrictions on owning operating businesses or “risky” investments, and restrictions on making grants to individuals and non-public charities.
-The cost of operating a foundation can be high in terms of direct expenses, particularly if the foundation employs staff, and also the governance and administrative time required of trustees.
-While foundations can be created with modest funding, given the costs involved and minimum distribution requirements, these vehicles are generally more appropriate for families with at least $1 million or more to commit.
+Foundations are subject to special oversight rules, including a general requirement to pay out at least 5% of assets each year for charitable grants or activities, a net investment tax of 1.39%, strict prohibitions on self-dealing, restrictions on owning operating businesses or “risky” investments, and restrictions on making grants to individuals and non-public charities.
+The cost of operating a foundation can be high in terms of direct expenses, particularly if the foundation employs staff, and also the governance and administrative time required of its trustees.
+While foundations can be created with modest funding, given the costs involved and minimum distribution requirements, these vehicles are generally more appropriate for families with at least $1 million or more to commit to the entity.

 Learn More: Fiduciary Trust’s Services for Foundations